korpiq/wemos-actuator/README.md

-# chirp_wemos_azure
+# wemos-actuator

-Software for a plant status reporting device.
+Software for a remote controllable actuator.

 [![Sponsored](https://img.shields.io/badge/chilicorn-sponsored-brightgreen.svg)](http://spiceprogram.org/oss-sponsorship/)

 ## Development Setup

-Setup to compile software to run on a Wemos D1 Mini board to send Chirp sensor metrics to Azure IoT hub.
+Setup to compile software to run on a Wemos D1 Mini board to control any electric device with a relay.

 ### On MacOS